 Using and configuring a third-party router

-Every router brand is different.
-Menu names and layouts vary, but the steps below will work for most third‑party routers.
+Every router is different, so menu names may vary.
+These steps work for most third‑party routers.

 Generic icon of a router